neustar/idiomatic.js/readme.md

     B. Assignments, Declarations, Functions ( Named, Expression, Constructor )

 	Use the var keyword for each variable declaration.
-Declaring unititialized variables are the exception, and can go on a single line.
+Declaring unititialized variables are the exception, and should go on a single line.

 	```javascript
     // 2.B.1.1 - multiple var